RegardsOss/RegardsOss.github.io/_docs/frontend/plugins/plugin-services.md

 Furthermore, it allows the following fields in `conf`:
 * `applicationModes`: *{array}* a required array that can contain one or both the following values:
   * `ONE`: the service applies to one entity
-  * `MANY`: the service applies to many entities (expressed as an IP ID list or a query)
+  * `MANY`: the service applies to many entities (expressed as an internal IDs list or a query)
 * `entityTypes`: *{array}* a required array that can contain some of all the following values:
   * `DATA`: The service works with dataobjects
   * `COLLECTION`: The service works with collections, *not supported yet*